boramalper/boolexman/README.md

 key bindings, whose full list can be found on [Haskeline Wiki](https://github.com/judah/haskeline/wiki/KeyBindings).

+Every command consists of a verb (*i.e.* command verb), and arguments of some format, which depends on the verb but is consistent throughout the __boolexman__.
+Whilst any errors are printed on the prompt screen, the output of the commands are piped to the `less`, which allows you to scroll in all four directions (which is a crucial functionality since some commands produce *large* outputs [*i.e.* entailment trees]).
+You can also save the output of your commands to the disk, which are explained below.

 ### Command Verbs
 Every command to the __boolexman__ must start with a *command verb*, followed by zero or more space-separated arguments.
 Every command verb starts with a letter,